Utricularia nelumbifolia

-Utricularia nelumbifolia is a large perennial aquatic carnivorous plant that belongs to the genus Utricularia.
+Utricularia nelumbifolia is a perennial aquatic carnivorous plant that belongs to the genus Utricularia.
 U. nelumbifolia is endemic to Brazil.
 It was originally published and described by George Gardner in 1842.
-Its habitat is reported as being restricted to the water-filled leaf axils of Vriesea species, which are bromeliads, in arid volcanic locations at altitudes from 800 m to 2200 m.
+Its habitat is reported as being restricted to the water-filled leaf axils of bromeliads in the genus Vriesea in arid volcanic locations at altitudes from 800 m to 2200 m.
 U. nelumbifolia will produce aerial stolons that descend into nearby leaf axils in order to colonize new territory, similar to the habit of U. humboldtii.
 It typically flowers from May to August.
+Beside the whole, round, peltate leaves above water, there are submerged, divided leaves bearing insect traps.